hellomichael/svg-animation/readme.md

 ```

 ## Use
-To instantiate a new svgAnimation, use the following snippet below.
+To instantiate a new svgAnimation, use the following snippet.

 ```js
 <script>